Devin Brown (American football): College career

+Ohio State

 Brown enrolled at Ohio State in January 2022.
 He appeared in two games during his true freshman season before redshirting the year.
+He began the season as the third-string quarterback behind C. J. Stroud and Kyle McCord.
+He made his collegiate debut in a Week 3 victory against Toledo.

-Brown initially competed with Kyle McCord to succeed C. J. Stroud as Ohio State's starting quarterback during spring practices before suffering a finger injury that required surgery.
+Brown initially competed with McCord to succeed Stroud as Ohio State's starting quarterback during spring practices before suffering a finger injury that required surgery.
 He resumed the competition during preseason training camp.
 McCord was named the starter for the Buckeyes' season opener, although head coach Ryan Day stated that the competition was still ongoing.
 After seeing some playing time in the season opener against Indiana and in the second game against Youngstown State, Day announced that McCord would be the starter for the remainder of the 2023 season.

-Brown started in the 2023 Cotton Bowl, completing four of his six pass attempts for just 20 yards, but suffered an ankle injury in the first half on a sack.
+In Week 3 of the 2023 season, Brown threw his first collegiate touchdown pass against Western Kentucky in a 63–10 victory.
+The following week against Purdue, he recorded his first collegiate rushing touchdown and added a 58-yard touchdown pass to Brandon Inniss in Ohio State's 41–7 victory.
+After Ohio State's loss to rival Michigan, McCord entered the transfer portal before the Cotton Bowl.
+Brown was named the starter against Missouri, completing four of six pass attempts for 20 yards before suffering an ankle injury on a sack in the first half.
 He left the game in the second quarter and was replaced by Lincoln Kienholz for the remainder of Ohio State's 14–3 loss to Missouri.

-On December 8, 2024, Brown announced that he would enter the transfer portal.
-However, he remained with the team throughout their run in the College Football Playoff.
+Brown lost the starting quarterback competition to transfer Will Howard ahead of the 2024 season.
+He later shared backup duties with Julian Sayin behind Howard.
+On December 8, Brown announced that he would enter the transfer portal, but remained with Ohio State through its run in the College Football Playoff.
+He appeared in the Buckeyes' first-round victory over Tennessee as Ohio State went on to win the National Championship.
+During the 2024 season, Brown completed 11 of 20 passes for 120 yards and one touchdown in nine games.
+In three seasons at Ohio State, he appeared in 17 games with one start, completing 27 of 48 passes for 331 yards, three touchdowns, and one interception.
+He also rushed for 37 yards and one touchdown.

+California

 On January 21, 2025, it was announced that Brown had transferred to California.
+Brown lost the starting quarterback competition to true freshman Jaron-Keawe Sagapolutele.
+He made his debut for the Golden Bears in the season opener against Oregon State, seeing limited playing time.
+The following week against Texas Southern, he threw a touchdown pass in a 35–3 victory.
+Brown appeared in nine games during the regular season, completing four of seven pass attempts for 48 yards, one touchdown, and one interception.
+On December 31, 2025, it was announced that Brown would enter the transfer portal for a second time.